TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 #### Security
 _API Gateway Authorization & Authentication:_ using Cognito Authoriser

-IAM roles and policies are used to grant the least privilege access to resources.
+_Fine Grained Access Control using IAM Roles:_ Have granted the least privilege access to resources.
 Lambda functions and DynamoDB tables are secured with fine-grained permissions, ensuring data integrity and confidentiality.

 #### Cost-Optimization
 By adopting a serverless architecture, DynamoWave Chat optimizes costs through a pay-as-you-go model.
 DynamoDB's on-demand capacity and Lambda's event-driven model contribute to cost efficiency.

 #### Performance Optimization
 Web-Socket APIs optimises performance, by establishing long-lived, persistent connections.
 It reduces the performance bottleneck that a stateless protocol poses.
-DynamoDB provides low-latency data access, hence and ideal Data Store here.
+DynamoDB provides low-latency data access, hence an ideal Data Store here.

 ### System Architecture